stealth/crash/README.md

 An SSH alternative featuring:

 * IPv6 ready
-* lightweight, straight forward and extensible protocol using TLS 1.2+ as transport layer
+* lightweight, straight forward and extensible protocol using TLS 1.3 or optionally DTLS 1.2 as transport layer
 * man-in-the-middle safe due to its authentication mechanism which involves the servers host key into the auth process
-* built-in traffic blinding against timing and packet-size infoleak attacks
+* built-in traffic blinding against timing and packet-size info-leak attacks
 * not relying on any system auth frameworks such as PAM
 * can be entirely run as user, no need to setup config files
 * passive/active connects on both ends with most flexible